Section 1: Purpose and Contents of this page:

 Please refer to our detailed guidance provided on the links below.

-You can also download a ‘document checklist’ and ‘application form guidance’ which outline detailed document requirements and provide screen-by-screen help text on how to complete your visa application form:
+You can also download an ‘application form guidance’ which provide screen-by-screen help text on how to complete your visa application form:

 If your course is longer than 6 months, then the UKVI will issue a 90-day vignette (a visa sticker on your passport) and a 'decision letter' which tells you the whole length of your visa and when/where to collect your BRP (Biometric Residence Permit).